-I've been planning to hop a train for years, but every time I get the urge something tries to dampen my motivation.
-When I finally tracked down someone with some first-hand information on the sport, some hobo-guru from New Hampshire, he simply told me: "don't do it."
+I've been wanting to hop a train for years, but something always tries to kill my motivation.
+Like when I finally tracked down someone with first-hand information on the sport, some hobo-guru from New Hampshire, and he told me: "don't do it."
 Jerk.
 Or the time a couple friends hopped a train from Elkford to Vancouver.
-They didn't get very far.
-One of them decided it would be a good idea to surf the train and a motorist called the cops.
-The police assumed the worst, that my friends were hobo-militia-al-qaeda bent on derailing freight trains.
-It ended in a full scale manhunt with police helicopters, dogs, guns, the whole nine yards.
+They didn't get very far -- one of them decided it would be a good idea to surf the train and a motorist called the cops.
+The police assumed the worst, that some hobo turned Al Qaeda was bent on derailing freight trains.
+It ended in a full scale manhunt with police helicopters and dogs.
 Fortunately one of them was the son of a retired local police sergeant, and they got off with a warning.

-I eagerly waited in my little cubby hole, thinking I'd soon be on my way to Calgary.
+I eagerly waited in my little cubbyhole, thinking I'd soon be on my way to Calgary.
 However the engine detached and left my grain car sitting in the yard.
-I poked my head out to see what was going on, and in a terrifying moment of clairvoyance, realized what was happening.
+I poked my head out to see what was going on, and in a terrifying moment of clairvoyance realized what was happening.
 The "engine" wasn't a train engine in the sense of those things on the front of trains that pull long lines of cars through mountain passes.
 No this engine was just a little worker-bee whose sole job was to push strings of cars around the yard, assembling larger strings that would eventually be hooked up to a proper engine and hauled off to some great foreign land.
 The worker-bee accomplishes this by pushing cars down the yard until they are a going a fair speed, letting them go where they drift and slam into another chain.
 This links the couplings together.
 And this was what was about to happen to the car that I was in.
 A few seconds after I jumped off of the car, a big line of oil tankers came crashing into it.
-I don't know what it would have felt like to be in one of those cars when it collided, but I imagine it would've been somewhat similar to driving into a telephone pole at 60 km/h.
+I don't know exactly what it would feel like to be in one of those cars, but I imagine the sensation would be akin to driving into a telephone pole at 60 km/h.

-Someone must have spotted me running like an idiot through the yard and called it in, because for the next three hours there was constant rail police patrols.
-I hid in a thornbush and waited while the worker-bee assembled my train.
+I ran back over to some bushes -- someone must have spotted me, as for the next three hours there was constant rail police patrols.
+I waited while the worker-bee assembled my train.
 And waited.
 And waited.
 In the pouring rain.
 I was cold and miserable.
-On a positive note, I learned many things through observation.
-For example: proper train engines, although looking very much like the worker-bee types, have distinct sound.
-Proper engines sound like a racecar or a jet, whereas the little worker-bee types sound more like a Mac truck.
-Eventually I heard the welcome sound of a high performance engine somewhere in the yard.
-When I finally found the engine, which was connected to a welcome string of empty grain cars, it was already moving out of the yard.
+On a positive note, I learned some things through observation.
+Proper train engines, although looking very much like the worker-bee types, have distinct sound.
+Proper engines sound like a race car or a jet, whereas the little worker-bee types sound more like a Mac truck.
+Eventually the race car hooked up to a long string of empty grain cars and started pulling out.
 This was it.
 I grabbed my pack and ran frantically.
 There were two rail police trucks patrolling along the train, but I was cold and wet and didn't much care anymore.
 I timed it the best I could, and after one truck passed I ran the final 50 meters and jumped on a grain car.
 Yee-haw.
 It was close.
 Another 20 seconds and the train would've been moving too fast.
 I collapsed in a wet pile and fell asleep.

 The Spiral Tunnels of Doom, with exhaust. (p) L. J. Farer.